DataExpertNL/ChromiumExtension/README.md

 # :gift: Basic Chromium Extension
 A basic Chromium based extension in which you can 'launch' bookmarklets, favorite websites and more by clicking a button.
+Based on the developers guides from Google on how to build extensions, this helps users with a framework on which they can expand on.

 # :computer: The extension was tested on:
 <p float="left">